marios-zindilis/zindilis.com/blog/2015/10/25/links-notes-from-pycon-2015.md

 Notes and links from PyCon 2015
 ===============================

-These are random links and notes from PyCon 2015, which took place in Dublin in October 2015.
+These are a couple of random links from things mentioned in talks during PyCon 2015, which took place in Dublin in October 2015.
 There were two tracks of talks and two tracks of workshops.
 One of the non-workshop tracks was almost dedicated to data processing with Python, and the other had various subjects.
 I followed the latter track.

 [PyCon 2015][pycon-2015] was organized by [Python Ireland][python-ireland], and took place on the 24<sup>th</sup> and 25<sup>th</sup> of October 2015.